Building FERPA-Ready Applications: A Technical Checklist for Founders & Tech Leaders

 Encryption Best Practices Checklist:

-• Column-Level Encryption: For extremely sensitive PII like Social Security Numbers, encrypt the specific database column.
+- Column-Level Encryption: For extremely sensitive PII like Social Security Numbers or transcripts, encrypt the specific database column.

-• [✓] Encrypt Backups: Ensure all backup media and archives are fully encrypted.
+- Encrypt Backups: Ensure all backup files, archives, and cloud buckets are fully encrypted automatically.

-• [✓] Implement Robust Key Management: Use a centralized Key Management System (KMS) like AWS KMS or Azure Key Vault.
+- Implement Robust Key Management: Use a centralized Key Management Service (KMS) like AWS KMS or Azure Key Vault.
 Never hardcode encryption keys in source code.

 Building for Audits and Amendments: Secure Logging and "Right to be Corrected" Features